B1ackPegasus/TodoApp-React/README.md

-# This is a simple and intuitive ToDo App built with React.
+# This is a simple and intuitive ToDo App built with React
 ## Features
-Add ToDo: Add new tasks to your ToDo list.
+Add ToDo: Add new tasks to your ToDo list. \
-Delete ToDo: Remove tasks from the list with a simple click.
+Delete ToDo: Remove tasks from the list with a simple click. \
-Real-Time Updates: The app dynamically updates the list in real-time as you add or remove tasks.
+Real-Time Updates: The app dynamically updates the list in real-time as you add or remove tasks. \
-Mark as done : By simple click on tick button, you can mark it as completed and if want you can press it one more time to mark task as uncompleted again.
+Mark as done : By simple click on tick button, you can mark it as completed and if want you can press it one more time to mark task as uncompleted again. \
-Calculate the amount of done tasks: After you checked it as completed it will show you how many tasks you have done already .
+Calculate the amount of done tasks: After you checked it as completed it will show you how many tasks you have done already . \
-Delete All ToDos: By pressing refresh button
+Delete All ToDos: By pressing refresh button. \
-Delete all completed Todos : By pressing "delete all" button.
+Delete all completed Todos : By pressing "delete all" button. \

 ## ToDo App
 <img width="567" alt="toDoApp" src="https://github.com/user-attachments/assets/e77a7eb2-2637-4946-b051-302a1f331947">